Andorra: Economy

 Andorra is not a member of the European Union, but enjoys a special relationship with it, such as being treated as an EU member for trade in manufactured goods (no tariffs) and as a non-EU member for agricultural products.
 Andorra lacked a currency of its own and used both the French franc and the Spanish peseta in banking transactions until 31 December 1999, when both currencies were replaced by the EU's single currency, the euro.
 Coins and notes of both the franc and the peseta remained legal tender in Andorra until 31 December 2002.
 Andorra negotiated to issue its own euro coins, beginning in early 2015.

 Andorra has historically had one of the world's lowest unemployment rates.
 In 2023 it stood at 1.5%.

 On 31 May 2013, it was announced that Andorra intended to legislate for the introduction of an income tax by the end of June, against a background of increasing dissatisfaction with the existence of tax havens among EU members.
 The announcement was made following a meeting in Paris between the Prime Minister Antoni Martí and the French President and Prince of Andorra François Hollande.
 Hollande welcomed the move as part of a process of Andorra "bringing its taxation in line with international standards".

 By the mid-2010s, the financial system comprised five banking groups, one specialised credit entity, eight investment undertaking management entities, three asset management companies, and 29 insurance companies, 14 of which are branches of foreign insurance companies authorised to operate in the principality.
 The last mergers between banks took place in 2022, bringing the Andorran financial sector to currently have 3 active banking groups.

+Tourism

+Skiing, hiking, cross-country running, and cycling are all popular sports tourism activities in Andorra.
+Andorra's economy is heavily built on tourism.

+Andorra's ski season usually goes from late November to early April, depending on weather conditions.
+Outside of the ski season, some of the ski lift facilities continue to operate at lower capacity, facilitating access to popular view points such as the Tristaina solar viewpoint, a viewpoint–sundial located on the peak of Peyreguils at an altitude of 2,701 metres and a few metres from the geographical border between Andorra and France.
+This peak is part of the Tristaina cirque, along with the Costa Rodona, Tristaina, Creussans, and Cabanyó peaks.